OleguerCanal/Toy-DeepLearning-Framework/README.md

 # DeepLearning Framework PlayGround

-Simple Keras-inspired DeepLearning Framework Python implementation using Numpy backend.
+Simple Keras-inspired DeepLearning Framework implemented in Python with Numpy backend.
 As all my other repos, this is more an exercise for me to make sure I understand the main Deep Learning architectures and algorithms, rather than useful code.
 Hope it also helps you understand them!